 Additionally, the ice cube will flush out food and residue particles that may be stuck in the blades of your garbage disposal, further helping to deodorize it.

-Citrus Peels or Fruits – Getting rid of garbage disposal odor can be as easy as slicing up a citrus fruit such as oranges, lemons, or limes and dropping the pieces down the drain opening.
+Getting rid of garbage disposal odor can be as easy as slicing up a citrus fruit such as oranges, lemons, or limes and dropping the pieces down the drain opening.
 The natural citrus oils found in the peelings and the fruits will act as an antibacterial and anti-fungal agent to help fight odors.

 You can also grind up a handful of citrus peelings or even use slices of whole fruits in order to keep your garbage disposal smelling fresh and free from bad odors.
 The acidic content of citrus fruits is a natural way to help kill the bacteria that cause nasty smells while also refreshing the appliance with its pleasant aroma.

-Baking Soda – To get rid of the foul odor coming from your garbage disposal, one quick and easy cleaning solution is to sprinkle baking soda into it.
-Just add a few tablespoons of baking soda into the disposal and run it for 15-20 seconds; the baking soda will help absorb the funky smell emanating and lingering in your kitchen.
+Just add a few tablespoons of baking soda to the disposal and run it for 15-20 seconds; the baking soda will help absorb the funky smell emanating and lingering in your kitchen.

-Baking Soda and Vinegar Combination – Unpleasant garbage disposal smells can be easily eliminated with a simple combination of vinegar and baking soda.
+Unpleasant garbage disposal smells can be easily eliminated with a simple combination of vinegar and baking soda.
 Simply mix half-cup of the vinegar with one teaspoon of baking soda and pour the mixture down your drain.

 Today’s mouthwashes are just as powerful at killing off germs that cause the garbage disposal smell.
 To freshen up your garbage disposal, pour a 1/4 cup of mouthwash in it and give it a rinse.